 There are so many different rumors and old wives’ tales that pregnant women are told about the mucus plug.
-We’re going to do our best to break down what the loss of your mucus plug early in your pregnancy really means.
+We’re here to break down what the loss of your mucus plug early in your pregnancy really means.

 What is the Mucus Plug?